-Directive 2012/27/EU of the European Parliament and of the Council of 25 October 2012 on energy efficiency, amending Directives 2009/125/EC and 2010/30/EU and repealing Directives 2004/8/EC and 2006/32/EC area, significant work in preparation of bylaws is still ahead the whole WB region.
+Regardless of progress achieved so far in the EE area, significant work in preparation of bylaws is still ahead the whole WB region.
 Regional activities also focused on the exemplary role of public sector and energy services, as well as on promotion of donor's support.
 Further focused activities will address the implementation of Energy Performance of Buildings Directive (EPBD), regulation of market of energy related products and development of 2030 energy and climate targets.

 Significant preparatory work on integrated energy and climate planning is underway.
 A draft methodology is presented to the Ministerial Council (December 2017), but majority of work is still ahead of the WB region.
 The draft regulation for preparation of Integrated National Energy and Climate Plans is proposed for the next Ministerial Council meeting.
-The Ministers of Environment expressed readiness for cooperation in this regard in the framework of the endorsed Bonn Ministerial Declaration.
+The Ministers of Environment expressed readiness for cooperation in this regard in the framework of the endorsed Bonn Ministerial Declaration7.